Hepatitis C Specialist for Treating Hepatitis C

 Where are we located?

 If you’re looking for a trusted and reliable hepatitis C specialist in New York, then you’ve come to the right place.
 At triborough GI, we are dedicated to providing our patients with the highest quality of care possible.
-We are located in Bronx, Brooklyn and State Island.
+We are located in the Bronx, Brooklyn, and State Island.
 We serve the surrounding communities.
 We are here to help you every step of the way.
 Contact us today to learn more about our services or to schedule an appointment.

 Important information about Hepatitis C